biniamsea2/basic-server/public/README.md

 Actual time needed to complete: 2 hours and about 20 min

 # Portfolio
-Number and name of feature: Feature #2: Modify Contents
+Number and name of feature: Feature #1: Add functionality

 Estimate of time needed to complete: 2 hour

-Start time:
+Start time: 230

 Finish time:

 Actual time needed to complete: